I Do Not Own a Hobby Farm

 Making the farm pay for itself or turn a profit when looking at total operating costs verses farm-generated income takes time.
 It may never happen.
 I don’t know.
 It is getting closer.
 I am trying to take this venture, this lifestyle, and at the very least, make it pay for itself.
 But in the meantime, I know where at least a portion of my food comes from.
 I know I am feeding at least some people.
 I know how my animals are being raised.
 I know the pastures are not getting sprayed with herbicide and turned into monocultures.
 I know at least my farm is trying to find a balance between land and wildlife and livestock.
 Every year, I sell a few beef calves.
 In our freezer, we usually have at least some home-processed and/or home-raised venison and pork – pork courtesy of family members who raise hogs.
 We haven’t butchered a beef in a couple years, but hopefully we will have another soon.
 Did you know that 99% percent of a beef is used for either food or by-products?
 Research it.
 Beef by-products are used in everything from shortening to chewing gum to lipsticks to insulin to tires to camera film and toilet paper.

 The small flock of free-range hens provides more than enough delicious, orange-yolked eggs for us and enough to sell to pay for their own feed.
 Extra roosters hatched out by broodies go into the freezer.
 I sometimes hatch out chicks for my own flock or to sell.
-All of the goat milk, right now, is feeding bottle kids, replacement doelings, or eventual meat kids.
-My goal is to get the milk room done and milk more consistently and provide most of our own dairy products.
-I’ve only made a couple varieties of fresh of goat milk cheese, so far, but I want to get serious.
+Goat milk is used to feed bottle kids, replacement doelings, or eventual meat kids.
+I've made cheese, I've used milk for chickens and my family's pig, and we drink it.